Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Hopin’ to find something?"
 Adam asked him.

 "Yeah.
 The theory is that Jordan was using a portable temporal accelerator of some kind, that’s how he was able to have an alibi when the bomb went missing.
-If we could get our hands on it…"
+If we could get our hands on it..."

 "Damn.
 Just imagine if these suits could make us move like the Flash."